zZhiG/crackmer/README.md

 # Dual-path network combining CNN and transformer for pavement crack segmentation

-The paper has been accepted by **Automation in Construction**！

-The main framework of the proposed network is as follows:
+The paper has been accepted by **Automation in Construction**！ Main framework of the proposed network is as follows:
 ![imgae](https://github.com/zZhiG/crackmer/blob/main/network.png)